Ame-no-Uzume: Uzume and Sarutahiko

 Amaterasu orders Uzume to accompany her grandson Ninigi on his journey to earth.
 They head to Ame-no-ukihashi ("floating bridge of heaven") so they could head to earth but they are blocked by Sarutahiko.
+According to a variant account in the Nihon Shoki, the other heavenly deities were reluctant to confront Sarutahiko, afraid of his fearsome appearance: his nose measured seven hand-spans in length, he stood over seven feet tall, and his eyes shone red like mirrors.
+Only Uzume dared approach him, mocking him with laughter as she exposed herself before him.
 Uzume comes and persuades Sarutahiko to let Ninigi pass, in other versions of the story Uzume flirts with Sarutahiko.
 During this journey, she cut the mouth of the sea cucumber with her dagger, causing it to fall permanently silent.